thirstler/slor/README.md

 This will run only a read and write workload with a clean-up stage at the end that will remove all objects and then delete the bucket.

 Let's add a mixed workload (that isn't the default).
-Mixed workload accepts the following operation classes along with a percentage for how often that operation will appear in the stage (percentages must add-up to 100):
+Mixed workloads accept the following operation classes along with a percentage for how often that operation will appear in the stage (percentages must add-up to 100):